 Nagoya’s main airport and Japan’s third, the Chubu Centrair International Airport (NGO) is about a 30 minute connection to the city centre by the Meitetsu Airport Line.
 There’s a train in either direction every half an hour and costs ¥1200.

 Kiwi.com lets you search for the lowest cost flights and shows you route combinations that often don’t show up on other search engines.
 If you miss a connecting flight due to delay the Kiwi guarantee means you can take the next available flight at no extra cost.

 Travel in Japan – getting to Nagoya from Tokyo, Kansai or elsewhere

 If you’re not arriving at the Chubu Centrair International Airport, Nagoya is roughly 320km from Tokyo’s Narita Airport and 150km from Kansai Airport and the trip to Nagoya is best covered by train for speed and convenience, or bus if you’re on a budget.

-If you’ll be travelling in Japan for a while, the JR pass could be a good investment allowing almost unlimited rail travel around Japan.
 For getting around by bus the Willer Express offers affordable and efficient services between key cities that can be easily booked online.

 Getting Around in Nagoya

 For most purposes getting around on the subway and on foot will be fine, though for groups, using a taxi might be preferable and more cost effective.
 Subway rides are ¥200 to ¥320 with day passes available for ¥740.